 Shipley Nature Center is absolutely one of my favorite spots in Orange County.

-Location: You would never know there’s a huge park just from driving by.
+How to Get to Shipley Nature Center: You would never know there’s a huge park just from driving by.
 When I go, I take Interstate 405 to Beach Boulevard and head toward the beach.
 Turn right on Slater and left on Goldenwest.
 Half of the park is on your left (restaurant, lake, library) and the parking for Shipley is on your right.
 Another alternative is to take the 55 to PCH North and then turn right onto Goldenwest.
 MAP TO SHIPLEY NATURE CENTER IN HUNTINGTON BEACH

 - The trails inside Shipley are a manageable size for families with toddlers.